SapitoSucio/froggo-guides/docs/script_commands.md

 \***rid2name**(**<rid\>**)

 Converts rid to name.
 Note: The player/monster/NPC must be online/enabled.
-Good for PCKillEvent where you can convert '`killedrid`' to the name of the player.
+Good for PCKillEvent where you can convert ``killedrid`` to the name of the player.

 > Note: `rid2name` may not produce correct character names since rid = account id.
 > It will return the current online character of the account only.